E3ME is a global, macro-econometric model designed to address major economic and economy-environment policy challenges.

 - A high level of disaggregation, enabling detailed analysis of sectoral and country-level effects from a wide range of scenarios

 - Social impacts (including unemployment levels and distributional effects) are important model outcomes.

 - Its econometric specification addresses concerns about conventional macroeconomic models and provides a strong empirical basis for analysis.

 - It can fully assess both short and long-term impacts and is not limited by many of the restrictive assumptions common to Computable General Equilibrium (CGE) models.

 - Integrated treatment of the world’s economies, energy systems, emissions and material demands.
 This enables it to capture two-way linkages and feedbacks between these components.

-E3ME covers 59 global regions, with a detailed sectoral disaggregation in each one, and projects forwards annually up to 2050.
-It is frequently applied at national level, in Europe and beyond, as well as for wider (European and global) policy analysis.
+E3ME has global coverage while also allowing for analysis at national level and projects forwards annually for many decades.
+It is frequently applied at national level, in Europe and beyond, as well as for global policy analysis.

 The E3ME website provides further information, including the full technical manual.